Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 npm run dev
 ```

-You sould see the following screen if eveyrthing worked succesfully.
+You should see the following screen if everything worked succesfully.

 ![ArpImg](Assets/../../../Assets/Images/ArpImg0.png)

 We will begin by testing the endpoints with Postman.

-To get the collection of endpoints, copy this link: <https://www.getpostman.com/collections/fec7e958c0140321191a>
+To get the Postman collection of endpoints, copy this link: <https://www.getpostman.com/collections/fec7e958c0140321191a>

 To use the link above, we will need to open Postman and click the import button, which will open this modal as seen below.